 In lieu of flowers, a memorial gift can be made to Camp Hodia (a local camp for kids with diabetes).
 Camp Hodia, 5439 W. Kendall St., Boise, ID 83706 or https://hodia.org/give.

-To send flowers to MARION FRED "BUTCH" HALL's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MARION FRED "BUTCH" HALL, please visit our floral store.